oracle/terraform-provider-oci/website/docs/d/monitoring_alarm_suppression.html.markdown

 * `alarm_suppression_target` - The target of the alarm suppression.
 	* `alarm_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the alarm that is the target of the alarm suppression.
+	* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment or tenancy that is the  target of the alarm suppression.
+Example: `ocid1.compartment.oc1..exampleuniqueID`
+	* `compartment_id_in_subtree` - When true, the alarm suppression targets all alarms under all compartments and subcompartments of  the tenancy specified.
+The parameter can only be set to true when compartmentId is the tenancy OCID  (the tenancy is the root compartment).
+When false, the alarm suppression targets only the alarms under the specified compartment.
 	* `target_type` - The type of the alarm suppression target.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the alarm suppression.
 * `defined_tags` - Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"Operations.CostCenter": "42"}`